awilliam/HomieSwitch/README.md

 Please install them and any dependencies prior to using this project.

-In order to program the KMC 70011/30130WB/30401WA Wifi Smart Plug, it's necessary to solder leads onto the esp8266 carrier (this device uses a [TYWE3S][3] version of the esp8266).
+In order to program the KMC 70011/30130WB/30401WA Wifi Smart Plug or KMC 20405/20406/20504-1406WA Wifi Smart Power strip, it's necessary to solder leads onto the esp8266 carrier (these device uses a [TYWE3S][3] version of the esp8266, except for the 20405 which uses an [ESP-12F][4]).
 Use the following connections:

 KMC 70011:
 ![Wiring](/docs/wiring.jpg)